 Mel’s voice can be described as rich, warm, confident, yet friendly and engaging.
 It’s proven well suited for eLearning, demonstration or explainer videos, commercials and even children’s books

 My path to voice overs:

 For the curious types wondering, “Mel, how did you get involved in voiceover?”
 Here are the answers to questions you might want to ask and, perhaps, insight into what first motivated me down this path.

-In addition to Sales, IT and management positions since then, I've kept a foot in the broadcasting world.
-I've been an on-air talent, morning radio show producer, radio and television imaging voice, Production Director and copywriter/producer for television & radio.
+In addition to Sales, IT and management positions, I’ve kept a foot in the broadcasting world.
+I’ve been an on-air talent, morning radio show producer, Production Director and copywriter/producer for television & radio.
 I also worked as a voiceover demo producer & coach for beginner VO talent.
-Some other notable side projects have required me to develop, produce and host podcasts.
+Some other notable side projects required me to develop, produce and host podcasts.
 I will always, however, be a voiceover talent, voice artist and voice actor).